 Prior to commencement in full employment services with an employment services provider, YA job seekers who wish to study in a full-time short course must approach Centrelink for approval.

-YA job seekers in full employment services or who are participating in another provider's program (e.g. DES) who wish to study in a full-time short course are to approach the employment services provider for approval.
+YA job seekers in employment services who wish to study in a full-time short course are to approach the employment services provider for approval.

 In general, social security law precludes full-time students from receiving NSA if they are eligible for Austudy or for YA as a full-time student.
 NSA is a payment for people who are unemployed and looking for work.
 It is not a payment for full-time students.

-However, in exceptional circumstances, full-time academic study can be approved by a provider, as a term of an EPP.
-To be approved the study must meet the guidelines for providers outlined under 'Participation in a full-time short course for NSA recipients - general rule'.
+However, in exceptional circumstances, full-time academic study can be approved by a provider, or Centrelink as a term of an EPP.
+To be approved the study must meet the guidelines outlined under 'Participation in a full-time short course for NSA recipients - general rule' and/or ‘Approved study (PES granted) for single principal carer NSA recipients'.

 An example of when full-time academic study might be approved is where a person has been unsuccessful in their job search but has only a single study period (e.g. a semester) to complete in order to obtain a degree that would greatly improve their employment prospects.